BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - **Onwards Men of Esgaroth** `PASSIVE`

-Lake-town Militia that are within 3" of a friendly Lake-town Hero model who is Engaged in Combat automatically pass any Courage tests they are required to make for being in a Broken army.
+Whilst within 3" of a friendly Lake-town Hero who is Engaged in Combat, this model automatically passes any Courage Tests they are required to take for being part of a Broken Army.

 </div>